In this article, you will learn the important factors in flow measurement which are quite useful for learning the basics of instrumentation.

 The Ideal Gas Law (Boyle’s + Charles Laws) ;

 Assume at this moment, the gas is at a normal temperature and pressure.
-The molecules of gas is moving randomly constantly in the container.
-When pressurised, the molecules have lost the space to move and become more attached to each other.
-These changes in behaviour of gas is called the Super-compressibility (Z).
+The molecules of gas are moving randomly constantly in the container.

-The general gas law written to include the Z factor
+The general gas law was written to include the Z factor

-Head loss occurs after a fluid passed through a restriction of an orifice or venturi, and does not quite return to its original pressure.
+Head loss occurs after a fluid passes through a restriction of an orifice or venturi, and does not quite return to its original pressure.
 Hydraulic energy cannot be transferred through pipes without losses.

 If we examine a real calibrated flow meter and plot recorded flow, against calculated flow, we find there is a constant difference over the whole flow range.